lettucebo/Ci.Office.Helper/ReadMe/OpenXml-Manual.md

 ## 安裝 nuget 套件

-You can either <a href="https://github.com/lettucebo/Creatidea.Library.Office.git">download</a> the source and build your own dll or, if you have the NuGet package manager installed, you can grab them automatically.
+You can either <a href="https://github.com/lettucebo/Ci.Office.Helper.git">download</a> the source and build your own dll or, if you have the NuGet package manager installed, you can install them automatically.

 ```
-PM> Install-Package Creatidea.Library.OpenXml
+PM> Install-Package Ci.Office.Helper.OpenXml
 ```

 Once you have the libraries properly referenced in your project, you can include calls to them in your code.